Gardening/Greenery/Garden Insects | My Indoor and Outdoor Photography

 Wonderful World of Butterflies

-It’s clear that my readers enjoy it, and it’s nice to know that I’m not the only one who feels this way.
-When I set out to write about these lovely pollinators to feature here, I just wanted to share a few things with you that you didn’t know.
-I have already received praises from other people who enjoy butterflies and from other bloggers.
-I find that taking pictures is a very satisfying hobby, and I’m having fun with it.
+I hope my readers will enjoy viewing these photos and it’s nice to know that I’m not the only one who feels this way.
+When I set-up to write about these lovely pollinators to feature here, I just wanted to share a few things.
+I have already received praises from students and fellow bloggers who love butterflies.
+Photographing butterflies is a very satisfying hobby and I’m having fun with it.
 Let’s get started.
 Happy viewing!

 Lime Butterfly